7 Best Full-Time RV Living Jobs (Practical Nomadic Careers)

 How to Start a Blog

-If you are starting a website to turn a profit, it should be treated as a business from the start.
+If you are starting a website (or social media accounts) to turn a profit, it should be treated as a business from the start.
 Your blog does not need to be about RV living (in fact it shouldn’t be if you are new to the lifestyle).

 To create a successful blog, pick a niche that you are already an expert in.
 Then, teach yourself about SEO and website monetization.
 If you think running a website is the right option for you, I highly recommend starting before you quit your stationary job and move into the RV.